IMMM-SFA/im3agents/README.md

 ### Example 1:  Creating a Barabasi-Albert, Erdos-Renyi or Watts-Strogatz Small World network structure

-The inputs for these three network generators is a `numpy` array of agent IDs.
+The inputs for these three network generators is a list of agent IDs.
+Additionally, these three network types have additional parameters that characterize them.
+Please see the above table.
 *Note:* Each agent must have a unique, hashable attribute as an ID for the network generation to work.